 During bankruptcy creditors should report their claims against the debtor to the bankruptcy court.
-This way the bankruptcy court and the bankruptcy trustee will learn about the amount and type of claims against the company and the reported claims will be categorised and ranked according to payment priority.
+This way the bankruptcy court and the bankruptcy trustee will learn about the amount and type of claims against the company and the reported claims will be categorized and ranked according to payment priority.
+The decision on opening of bankruptcy proceedings will invite creditors to report their claims to the bankruptcy court within 30 calendar days.